smartfog/fogflow/doc/en/source/onepage.rst

 You need to change the following IP addresses in config.json according to your own environment.

-- **coreservice_ip**: it is used by all FogFlow edge nodes to access the core services (e.g., nginx on port 80 and rabbitmq on port 5672) on the FogFlow cloud node; usually this will be the public IP of the FogFlow cloud node.
-- **external_hostip**: for the configuration of the FogFlow cloud node, this is the same as coreservice_ip used by the components (Cloud Worker and Cloud Broker) to access the running FogFlow core services;
-- **internal_hostip**: this is the IP of your default docker bridge, which is the "docker0" network interface on your Linux host.
-For the docker engine on Windows or Mac OS, there is no "docker0" network interface; instead, you need to use the special domain name "host.docker.internal".
+- **my_hostip**: this is the IP of your host machine, which should be accessible for both the web browser on your host machine and docker containers.
+Please DO NOT use "127.0.0.1" for this.
 - **site_id**: each FogFlow node (either cloud node or edge node) requires to have a unique string-based ID to identify itself in the system;
 - **physical_location**: the geo-location of the FogFlow node;
 - **worker.capacity**: it means the maximal number of docker containers that the FogFlow node can invoke;